-“There can be a few reasons your gut isn’t producing biotin – the “bad” bacteria might have overcrowded the “good” biotin producing bacteria,” says Dr. Hamdan.
-“Remember, the gut contains many many different types of bacteria, so it’s not all one type, it’s usually a mixture, but we need to make sure we have more of the ‘good,’” she says, noting that humans are a little different than mice.
+“There can be a few reasons your gut isn’t producing biotin.
+The ‘bad’ bacteria might have overcrowded the ‘good’ biotin-producing bacteria,” says Dr. Hamdan.
+“Remember, the gut contains many different types of bacteria, so it’s not all one type, it’s usually a mixture, but we need to make sure we have more of the ‘good,’” she says, noting that humans are a little different than mice.

 However, if you find yourself in a position where you’ve been treated with antibiotics or have lost bacteria, you can recover your gut health.

 For natural sources of biotin, Dr, Hamdan suggests upping your intake of eggs, almonds, and cauliflower.
-In addition to these biotin superfoods, Sarah advises adding blue cheese, camembert cheese, mushrooms, sweet potato and spinach.
+In addition to these biotin superfoods, Greenfield advises adding blue cheese, camembert cheese, mushrooms, sweet potato, and spinach to your diet.